kisangkay/Milestone2_Group62/Software Design Document.md

 **User Requirements:**

-**1. Obtain Complete Nutritional Information:** Rachel needs thorough access to a variety of food products and the nutrients—such as lipids, vitamins, and minerals—that go along with them.
+**1. Obtain Complete Nutritional Information:** Rachel needs thorough access to a variety of food products and the nutrients, such as lipids, vitamins, and minerals that go along with them.

 **2. Compare Various Nutritional Values:** To identify possible components for new goods, she has to compare foods from different categories (such as low-calorie, and high-vitamin foods).